CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: User Study Materials Details

 \subsection{Pre-Test Questionnaire}

 \textit{The following questionnaire was administered to screen and assign participants.
 For inclusion in this appendix, all interactive input fields have been removed.}

 This questionnaire is designed to understand your background to ensure you meet the participation criteria for this study and to assign you to the most suitable task group.
 The information you provide will be kept strictly confidential.
 Please ensure that all information you provide is truthful and accurate.
 We reserve the right to withhold compensation if any of the information is found to be false or does not match the actual situation.
-We will try our best to arrange you to the role applied by you, but we do not guarantee it.
+We will do our best to assign you to the role you applied for, but this cannot be guaranteed.